Starting is easy. We just ask you to stick with it for a few days to feel the effect.

 First things, first.
 Please go ahead and install Glamorous Toolkit.
 We'll wait.

-So, here is what just happened.
-You downloaded a self contained installation made of a Glamorous Toolkit image, a virtual machine, and a few other things.
+Here is what just happened.
+You downloaded a self contained installation made of a Glamorous Toolkit image, a virtual machine, and a few other resources and libraries.
 The contents of the folder should look like this:

 Now, run the image with the virtual machine and you are good to go.